rule

 There one will never find bereavement or old age, death, pain or anxieties, save that one sometimes has feelings of compassion when one sees the ignorant who are subjected to the hard to overcome misery of the repetition of birth and death.

-There one will never find bereavement or old age, death or pain nor anxieties, save that sometimes due to consciousness out of sympathy there are feelings of compassion for the ignorant who are subjected to the misery of the repetition of birth and death that is difficult to overcome.
+There one will never find bereavement or old age, death, pain or anxieties, save that one sometimes has feelings of compassion, seeing how the ignorant are subjected to the hard to vercome misery of the repetition of birth and death.
 (Vedabase)

 Text 28